PennLINC/qsiprep/docs/preprocessing.rst

 For diffusion-weighted MRI, the b=0 images are used as input to TOPUP.
-While these contain a lot of anatomical detail, they can also contain troublesome artefacts such as spin history, head motion and slice droupout.
+While these contain a lot of anatomical detail, they can also contain troublesome artefacts such as spin history, head motion and slice dropout.

 In QSIPrep versions up until 0.13, up to 3 b=0 images were selected per warped group as input to ``TOPUP``.
-The images were selected to be evenly-spaced within their acquisitions.
+The images were selected to be evenly spaced within their acquisitions.

 In versions 0.13 and later, QSIPrep finds the "most representative" b=0 images per warped group.
-A nearly-identical approach is used in the developmental HCP pipelines, where a pairwise spatial correlation score is calculated between all b=0 images of the same warped group and the images with the *highest average correlation* to the other images are used as input to ``TOPUP``.
+A nearly identical approach is used in the developmental HCP pipelines, where a pairwise spatial correlation score is calculated between all b=0 images of the same warped group and the images with the highest average correlation to the other images are used as input to ``TOPUP``.
 To see which images were selected, examine the ``selected_for_topup`` column in the confounds tsv file.